International nursing

 To maintain this standard, international nurses must have completed the following:

-• pass the International English Language Testing System (IELTS) before travelling to the UK for work
+• Pass the International English Language Testing System (IELTS) before travelling to the UK for work

-• commence and pass the first part of the NMC registration process - a computer-based test of your theoretical and practical knowledge (CBT)
+• Commence and pass the first part of the NMC registration process - a computer-based test of your theoretical and practical knowledge (CBT)

-• after passing the CBT, apply to the NMC before travelling to the UK to complete your Objective Structured Clinical Examination (OSCEs).
+• After passing the CBT, apply to the NMC before travelling to the UK to complete your Objective Structured Clinical Examination (OSCEs)

 You can find out more on the NHS website about the requirements of moving to the UK.